Paper Towels vs. Hand Dryers

 You have to be careful, though, because some of those who tout eco-friendly practices are really only referring to the cardboard core.
 Manufacturers who truly care about the environment will have their true recycled content clearly labeled.
 It's also important when you're opting for recycled paper towels that you look for products that are labeled totally chlorine-free (TCF) or processed chlorine-free (PCF), as processes that involve the use of bleach are harmful to the environment, as well.

 You may also choose to purchase a paper towel dispenser that controls how much paper towel is dispensed at once.
 Simply by making the user have to work to get more, this can help reduce the number of wasted paper towels that could potentially end up in a landfill.1

 While the fibers in paper towels are too short to make it impossible to recycle them through traditional methods, they can be still be salvaged and put to good use.
 They can be composted to create effective mulch for landscaping or gardening.
 Some waste disposal companies will even pick them up with your recycling, categorizing them as yard waste and using them in a similar fashion.

-Some places are collecting paper towels in separate bins that are then taken to be spread over landfills to reduce wind erosion and enrich the soil.
+Some places are collecting paper towels in separate bins that are then taken to be spread over landfills to reduce wind erosion and enrich the soil.2

 Paper Towels Eliminate Residual Moisture and Germs

 One study shows that rubbing hands together under a hand dryer, which is encouraged by their directions for users, actually causes bacteria to be loosened from hair follicles.
-Research also indicates those bacteria and others on the hands can be blown around the area by the air from a hand dryer, spreading them to others.
+Research also indicates those bacteria and others on the hands can be blown around the area by the air from a hand dryer, spreading them to other surfaces and people.

 One of the biggest complaints people have when using hand dryers is that they simply don't get their hands dry enough.
 Many manufacturers claim quick drying times, but some people still end up with residual moisture.